 For their study, the researchers employed data from a 2005 census, which also had information regarding body mass index (BMI) and average height.
 Body mass index is defined as the individual’s body mass divided by the square of his or her height, and serves as a reliable indicator.
 If you’d like to know if you’re underweight, normal, overweight or obese, check this graph (in pounds).

 By factoring in population data, distributed over each country, the researchers concluded that the total adult population of the world weighed 287 million tonnes; the true figure, however, is much larger as it doesn’t include children.
 Also, the world’s population is far greater than in 2005 now totaling 7.5 billion.
 Of the total world population mass, 15 million were attributed to individuals who were overweight.
-Speaking of which, of the global biomass attributed to obesity, 34 per cent is found in North America despite the continent houses only 6% of the world population.
+Speaking of which, 34 per cent of the global biomass attributed to obesity is found in North America despite the continent houses only 6% of the world population.
 In contrast, Asia has 61% of the world population but contains only 13% of the biomass attributed to obesity.
 If all countries had the same BMI as the US, the added biomass would be equivalent to an extra 935 million people of average body mass, as reported in BMC Public Health.